It’s not often that you get to cross off two bucket list items with one stone, but that’s part of what makes Seabob Aruba so special.

 I recommend going on the morning tour as the water fills up quickly with other boats and snorkeling excursions as the day goes on, scaring away the wildlife and bringing tourist legs into your underwater photos.

-Expect to swallow some salt water.
+Going on a seabob for the first time can be intimidating, and quite the workout!
 Expect to freak out if you hold a sea urchin and feel it start to hold you back.
-Expect to get lost and panic at some point, thinking that you’re reliving a scene from an open water horror movie.
-But most of all, expect it all to work out in the end, and to leave with amazing memories of that time you swam with sea turtles in Aruba.
+Expect to swallow some salt water here and there.
+But most of all, expect to leave with amazing memories of that time you swam with sea turtles in Aruba.

 Till next time, safe travels!